 3. The (about) 10 second rule – This is not set in stone, but definitely do not give affection for longer than short spurts.
-To do so lessons the value of the petting, potentially may shift you to the “needier” position, and may fuel other behavior problems from the dog such as separation anxiety if the dog becomes addicted to it.
+To do so decreases the value of the petting, potentially shifting you to the “needier” position, and may fuel other behavioral problems such as separation anxiety, if the dog becomes addicted to it.

 1. Give affection from the heart and give it in short meaningful spurts.
-This becomes a powerful reward for dogs that have learned to appreciate it and want it.
+This becomes a powerful reward for dogs, that have learned to appreciate it and want it.
 Most affection should be reserved for when a dog responds to our requests.
 That could be something as simple as asking the dog to come a couple feet toward you.

 2. Give affection during greetings.
 Doesn’t matter who initiates it here.
-If you are both happy to see each other this is normal!
-After the initial greeting set the pace as the initiator during your time together.
-If you desire a calmer greeting from your dog – be calmer yourself during the greeting.
+If you are both happy to see each other, this is normal!
+After the initial greeting, set the pace as the initiator during your time together.
+If you desire a calmer greeting from your dog, be calmer yourself during the greeting.

 3. It’s OK to receive kisses.
-If you are on the dog’s level you may turn your head and allow dogs to lick your face if you have a correctly established relationship.
+If you are on the dog’s level you may turn your head and allow dogs to lick your face, if you have a correctly established relationship.
 This is a respectful way for a dog to beg for affection or attention.

-With tug games – have a long leash/rope attached so you can safely get it back.
+With tug games – Have a long leash/rope attached so you can safely get it back.
 If you do not have a rope attached to the toy, hold a leash attached to the dog and have two of the same tug toys.
 Never let the dog go to the ground and chew up the toy.
-When the dog drops the tug, use the attached leash to quickly bring it back to you, or pull the dog away from the toy with the leash attached to the dog, or bring attention back to yourself with the other toy.
+When the dog drops the tug, use the attached leash to bring it back to you quickly, or pull the dog away from the toy with the leash attached to the dog, or bring attention back to yourself with the other toy.
 Stay in control or end the game.
 Never let go of the dog’s leash or the leash attached to the toy in early phases of training.

 Note: you can create a combination of these two games by throwing a toy and then playing tug when the dog returns it.

-In shelter situations it is important for the human to remain detached and act uninterested in the toys that are in the dog’s domain (kennel).
+In shelter situations, it is important for the human to remain detached and act uninterested in the toys that are in the dog’s domain (kennel).
 It is good not to give the dog the experience of competing with a human in a realm where they have the advantage.
-If toys must be handled it is best to do it when the dog is not in the kennel.
-When adopted to a family these rules would apply to toys given to a dog in their home kennel or toys that are left to occupy a dog when left alone.
-Toys left outside of a kennel to occupy a dog when alone should be safely picked up once the owners are home.
+If toys must be handled, it is best to do it when the dog is not in the kennel.
+When adopted to a family, these rules would apply to toys given to a dog in their home kennel or toys that are left to occupy a dog when left alone.
+Toys left outside of a kennel to occupy a dog when alone, should be safely picked up once the owners are home.

 Keep a leash on the dog to immediately lead him off furniture in a calm “matter of fact” kind of way.
 As you lead the dog off the furniture calmly say “off”.
-When the dog is off be sure to praise!
+When the dog is off, be sure to praise!

 Food and Chews

-When in the human’s domain (outside of the enclosed kennel) proper rules should be in place to avoid conflict with food and to communicate the correct relationship.
-In a rescue environment this would apply to a dog the moment they are removed from their cages/kennels.
+When in the human’s domain (outside of the enclosed kennel), proper rules should be in place to avoid conflict with food and to communicate the correct relationship.
+In a rescue environment, this would apply to a dog the moment they are removed from their cages/kennels.

-2. When in our domain do not leave food items around that the dog is not actively eating.
+2. When in our domain, do not leave food items around that the dog is not actively eating.
 This includes food bowls, bones, and other chew items.
-Carefully pick these up when the dog has obviously lost interest.
-If the dog is present and watching do this safely and throw the dog a favorite treat as you are taking possession of the ignored food or chew.
-If a dog is a suspected resource guarder or has an unknown history do not attempt to pick up any food items without the assistance of a second person to hold the leash or pick up the food.
+Carefully pick these up, when the dog has obviously lost interest.
+If the dog is present and watching, do this safely and throw the dog a favorite treat as you are taking possession of the ignored food or chew.
+If a dog is a suspected resource guarder or has an unknown history, do not attempt to pick up any food items without the assistance of a second person to hold the leash or pick up the food.
 Always toss a treat as you do this.

 1. Dog bites that occur from kissing them on the face